-- 19.1 In addition to their rights under this policy, any person whose personal data is processed by the Council has a right to ask the Council, about the Personal Data which the Council holds. - 19.2 The rights under Data Protection Legislation in relation to access to Personal Data are: - 19.3 Within one calendar month of a request and free of charge, a data subject is entitled to: - Be told whether personal data, of which he or she is the subject, is held in the Council's records, or otherwise processed by the Council; and - Given a description of the personal data, the purpose for which the data is being or may be processed and the persons or classes of persons to whom the data has been or may be disclosed; and - Have communicated to them in an intelligible form the information constituting the personal data held about them and any available detail as to the source of that information; and - Be told the envisaged period for which the data will be stored or, if not possible, how it will be decided when it will be destroyed; and - Be informed of their right to erasure of personal data; the right to object to processing; the right to rectification of data; to restriction on processing; and the right to object to processing; and - Be informed of their right to complain to the ICO. - Know of the existence of any automated decision-making, including profiling, and in those cases, meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject.
+- 19.1 In addition to the rights under this policy, any person whose personal data is processed by the Council has a right to ask the Council, about the personal data which the Council holds. - 19.2 Within one calendar month of a request and free of charge, a data subject is entitled to: - Be told whether personal data, of which they are the subject, is held in the Council's records, or otherwise processed by the Council; and - Given a description of the personal data, the purpose for which the data is being or may be processed and the persons or classes of persons to whom the data has been or may be disclosed; and - Have communicated to them in an intelligible form the information constituting the personal data held about them and any available detail as to the source of that information; and - Be told the envisaged period for which the data will be stored or, if not possible, how it will be decided when it will be destroyed; and - Be informed of their right to erasure of personal data; the right to rectification of data; to restriction on processing; and the right to object to processing; and - Be informed of their right to complain to the ICO. - Know of the existence of any automated decision-making, including profiling, and in those cases, meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject.